Wild rabbits: frequent questions

 0

-Caring for an orphaned bunny
+Caring for orphaned bunny

 Baby rabbits can’t produce cecotropes at first, but need them to jump-start their digestive system when they switch from milk to solid foods.
 Without cecotropes, they don’t have the gut flora necessary to digest foods properly, and they die a painful death.
 They eat their mother’s to get started, then switch to their own.
 It’s important to get the bunny to a licensed wildlife rehabilitator as soon as possible, where it will have the best chance of survival.